pvblicltd/Generator-CppAng/README.md

 Getting Started
 -------------

+This assumes you have installed Node.
+If you need to install node, vist [https://nodejs.org/](https://nodejs.org/) and follow the apropiate guide.

-Prerequisites: Node, Grunt, Yeoman, and Bower.
+Prerequisites: Node & Yeoman, and Bower.
 Once Node is installed, do:

     npm install -g grunt-cli yo bower

-Next, install this generator:
+Next, choose a directory to install this generator (separate from your project folder):

+    cd yourGeneratorDirectory
+    git init
+    git remote add origin https://github.com/pvblicltd/Generator-CppAng.git
+    git pull origin master

+Staying in the generator directory, link the generator:

-    npm install -g generator-bbcweb
+    npm link

-To create a project:
+To create your new project, create the directory folder:

-    mkdir MyNewAwesomeApp
-    cd MyNewAwesomeApp
+    cd yourAppDirectory
-    yo bbcweb
+    yo cppAng

 Grunt Config
 -------------